Kishore11N/LCA-Java/README.md

  - The name of each contributor
  - The number of commits/contributions each contributor made
  - The number of repositories each of the contributors worked on
- The output of my code is a csv file, that can then be used as an input in the D3.js visual.
+ The output of my code is a csv file, that can then be used as an input in the D3.js visualisation.